 During daytime storms or emergencies, safety officials keep tabs on conditions throughout the day and continually assess conditions.
 If conditions deteriorate to merit a closure discussion, a conference call is scheduled for as soon as possible to discuss an early closure or other options.

-If the university is closed, can I still be on campus?
+If the university is closed, can I still be on a campus?

-Employees and students who do not live on campus are asked to leave campus once it is closed.
+Employees and students who do not live on Main Campus are asked to leave campuses once the university is closed.
 This allows facilities crews to more readily clear snow from parking lots and roadways as it accumulates.
-Some employees are required to report to campus even if the university is closed; otherwise, employees are encouraged to stay home.
+Some employees are required to report to a campus even if the university is closed; otherwise, employees are encouraged to stay home.

 How are students, faculty, and staff notified?